Iberdrola: ScottishPower

-The UK's 4th largest energy provider, ScottishPower has 5.79 million customers across the country and 7,380 employees.
-It has generation assets in hydro, coal, combined cycle gas and cogeneration, as well as a distribution network covering 65,000 km of underground cables and 47,000 km of overhead lines.
+It focuses on wind energy and smart grids, and has a distribution network covering 65,000 km of underground cables and 47,000 km of overhead lines.
 ScottishPower is involved in smart grid projects in Glasgow and Liverpool, and provides charging points as a member of the Glasgow consortium which is developing an electric vehicles project.
 The installed capacity in the United Kingdom has reached 6,342 MW and production has been 19,936 GWh in 2013.